 “Crypto-asset service providers that provided their services in accordance with applicable law before 30 December 2024 may continue to do so until 1 July 2026, or until they are granted or refused an authorisation pursuant to Article 63, whichever is sooner.”

-Two things in that sentence matter.
-First, 1 July 2026 is the outer boundary — ESMA confirmed on 17 April 2026 that no member state may extend grandfathering beyond it.
-Second, the window can close earlier for any given firm: member states were permitted to set shorter national transitional periods, and several have, so a firm’s real cut-off may already have passed.
-“Whichever is sooner” cuts against the firm, not for it.
+1 July 2026 is the outer boundary — ESMA confirmed on 17 April 2026 that no member state may extend grandfathering.
+Several set shorter national windows, so your real cut-off may already have passed.
+“Whichever is sooner” cuts against the firm.

 What changes on the day.

-From the moment the transitional period expires for a firm, the legal position flips from “permitted under a transitional measure” to “providing a regulated service without authorisation.”
-Concretely:
+On expiry, the position flips to “providing a regulated service without authorisation.”

 Marketing becomes exposure, not growth.
-Every acquisition asset still live — the landing page, the paid ads, the KOL posts, the app-store listing — now solicits clients for a service the firm cannot lawfully provide.
-The promotion does not just stop being useful; it becomes evidence of continued solicitation.
+Every live acquisition asset — landing page, paid ads, KOL posts, app-store listing — now solicits clients for a service the firm cannot lawfully provide.
+The promotion becomes evidence of continued solicitation.

 The obligation becomes client protection.
-ESMA has been explicit that firms losing their transitional cover must wind down in an orderly way that minimises harm to clients, rather than going dark.
-That reframes the marketing and comms function from acquisition to managed exit.
+ESMA is explicit: firms losing transitional cover must wind down in an orderly way that minimises harm to clients.
+Comms shift from acquisition to managed exit.

-Context for the scale of this: as of May 2026, only around 17% of pre-MiCA registered entities had obtained CASP authorisation — meaning the large majority of formerly-registered firms are heading into the deadline still unlicensed.
+Scale: as of May 2026, only around 17% of pre-MiCA registered entities had obtained CASP authorisation.

 Who is affected.